DrmagicE/gmqtt/README.EN.md

 # Gmqtt
-Gmqtt is a MQTT broker that fully implements the MQTT protocol V3.1.1 written in Go.
+Gmqtt is a Golang MQTT broker that fully implements the MQTT protocol V3.1.1.
 This repository also provides a MQTT protocol pack/unpack packet for implementing MQTT clients or testing

 # Features